preziotte/party-mode/README.md

 todo
 ====
-- read id3 tags & show widget when new song starts
+- read id3 tags of audio files & show a little widget when a new song starts
 - play/pause ui signifier
-- debug on ipad?
+- debug on ipad..
-- grunt
+- some grunt
 - http://www.chromeexperiments.com/submit/

 ideas